justid/InlineAMP/readme.txt

 = Do we need plugins to pass the AMP checker?  =

-Yes, you need to install the AMP plugin. https://wordpress.org/plugins/amp/
+Yes, you need to install the AMP plugin and setting it to Standard mode. https://wordpress.org/plugins/amp/

 == Changelog ==